1- How do I know if it’s safe to dig for my fence? Is there a telephone number I can call?

 a.
 While our prices are determined by the required material for each job as well as the desired layout and design, our sales staff may be able to provide you with a general figure for budgeting purposes.

 b.
-In addition to the fence style you’ve selected, the number and type of posts, height of fence, and inclusion of gates and required hardware all play a role in determining the price of your fence project.
+In addition to the fence style you’ve selected, the number and type of posts, height of fence, inclusion of gates and required hardware all play a role in determining the price of your fence project.

 8- What does “stick built construction” really mean?

 Our wooden fences are all stick-built onsite.
 We use treated lumber and do not use a paneled wooden fence.
-Each fence that we construction is built to suit and/or customized according to the needs of our customers.
+Each fence that we construct is built to suit and/or customized according to the needs of our customers.
 This means that your fence will arrive as individual boards and be assembled according to the design and layout specified.

 9- How can I make sure that my fence is pool code compliant?

 Your fence professional will be able to answer these questions however, reviewing your state or local government’s compliance codes may offer you a better understanding of the requirements.
-For more information on pool codes and fences, ATSM standard 15A NCAC 18A.2528 provides general knowledge.
+For more information on pool codes and fences, ASTM standard 15A NCAC 18A.2528 provides general knowledge.

 10- Is a property survey required in order to know where my fence should be set?